The Ultimate Guide to Hiring Virtual Assistants in 2026

 • $2 per hour for an offshore freelancer

-• $25 per hour for a turnkey managed service
+• Around $25 per hour for a turnkey managed service

 How to Hire a Virtual Assistant

-How you hire a virtual assistant is very closely related to the cost and business model that best suits you.
+Hiring the right virtual assistant for your business is closely tied to the cost and business model that best suits you.
 Each has its risks and benefits.

 Hiring a virtual assistant